Comprehensive Guide to Scoliosis Treatment: Non-Surgical Options

 What Are the Best Exercises for Scoliosis Relief?

 Exercise plays a key role in managing scoliosis.
-The following are among the best exercises for scoliosis relief:
+Also, the following are among the best exercises for scoliosis relief:

 - Planks: Strengthens the core, offering better spinal support.